During the six weeks I lived in the Bhagsu village of Dharamshala, trekking in Dharamshala was one of my favorite activities.

 Upper Bhagsu is better to stay as it is less crowded and more peaceful than lower Bhagsu, which has a daily influx of tourists coming in to pray at the Bhagsunag temple.

 But without relying on finding a place when you arrive, book a place to stay for your first days in Dharamshala (especially if you are coming at night.)
-Check some places on Booking, but remember that most of the places that the website shows come up in Bhagsu, Mcleodganj, or Dharamkot.
+Check some hotels on Booking, but remember that most of the results come up in Bhagsu, Mcleodganj, or Dharamkot.
 If you are arriving late at night, ask your guesthouse about how to reach the place at night.